laythayache/layth-portfolio/README.md

 A modern, production-ready portfolio website built with Next.js, TypeScript, and Tailwind CSS.
 Optimized for fast loading, SEO, and accessibility.

+---

+**Reality Resilience — Baseline Locked.**
+Descent Interface will be layered on top.
+Existing system pages are immutable.

+---

 ## Features

 - 🚀 **Static Site Generation** - Fast, SEO-friendly static export